 If an employee did break a rule, they must go through the stages.
 This means they get a verbal first warning, then a written second warning, and a final warning before they were let go).
-And, if an employee truly didn't pass their evaluation, they must be given a preliminary review on their 3rd month together with a self-improvement plan before their performance is finally assessed for regularization.
+And, if an employee truly didn’t pass their evaluation, they must be given a preliminary review when they reach their 3rd month together.
+Along with this review is a self-improvement plan, which must be implemented before their performance is finally assessed for regularization.

 #4 Job contractors are required to get a license from DOLE.

 Just like manpower agencies that send overseas Filipino workers abroad, local job contractors must register with the Department of Labor and Employment or DOLE and get a license to operate.
 It’s an added layer of regulation in an otherwise already robust Labor Code.